 How to Differentiate Your Business

-That list sounds like an impossible thing to beat, but in reality, customers are telling you exactly what they value and why.
+That list of buyer requirements sounds intimidating, but in reality, customers are telling you exactly what they value and why.

 They are handing you an outline for a very precise, targeted local marketing campaign.

 If you give them the ability to compare your local installation company with the bigger brands, using all the points on that list, you’ve done what most other solar installers don’t.